vijilAI/docs/source/python-sdk/examples/owasp.md

 # {'id': '6a6b903b-040b-44e8-9131-a0a862de0879', 'status': 'CREATED'}
 ```

-Note that in the above code, you can easily swap out OpenAI/gpt-4o-mini for Llama-3.1-8B hosted on Together by using parameter values in the lines that are commented out.

 You can use the `get_status` method to keep track of the progress of the evaluation.

 ```python